fakhriexpansion/pyspark-sql-ffkhr/README.md

 docker build -t <image-name> . docker run -d <image-name>
 ```
-I also give the log of my running in local (with `sleep infinity` for debugging purposes) that is attached on `additional_info/container_run.log`
+I also give the log of my docker running in local.
+Kindly check `Running log` below

-Currently, I set it to be run as default in dockerfile (not upload to GCS).
 For further development, the script can be run on top of k8s and can add the other argument seamlessly inside yaml file.

 ## Running log
 I provide two log here.
 One running container without upload to GCS and another one with upload to GCS.
 If you want to run it without upload to GCS, below shows the command